-1. First, drill a hole in your grow bed and put a uniseal in the hole and then place the standpipe.
-Ensure that you have the right size drill bit for the PVC fittings (bulkhead) you are using.
+1. First, drill a hole in your grow bed, put an uniseal in the hole, and then place the standpipe.
+Ensure that you have the correct size drill bit for your PVC fittings (bulkhead).

 2. Push the standpipe through the top of the uniseal until the standpipe's top is at the height of the bottom of the bell cap on the bell siphon.

-3. Connect the drain leading to the fish tank by using a 90-degree elbow into the bottom part of the standpipe below the grow bed.
+3. Connect the drain to the fish tank using a 90-degree elbow into the bottom of the standpipe below the grow bed.

 4. Position your grow media around the standpipe.
 Fill up your grow bed with grow media to the height of the top part of the standpipe.
 To check if your grow media are high enough, fill your grow bed with water; These will expose low spots.